 If you are here after 4:30 p.m. and the alarm is activated:

 - Please let them know if there’s an emergency or if it was human error that triggered the alarm.
 Ask them to deactivate it.

 If a student leader has a private office, that student may acquire a key to that office from WKU Access Control in the police department.
 But be aware that if you get a key, you are responsible for it.
 The key holder must keep track of the key and not loan it to anybody.
 Staff members who are issued a key and lose it will have to pay the cost of having the lock changed and the key replaced.
 All keys are to be returned to Access Control before the end of finals week.

 Designated members of the Herald, Talisman, Student Publications Advertising and Cherry Creative staffs have ID cards that grant them access to the Student Publications Center.
 The card is the responsibility of the staffer – they are not to give it to anyone else to use.
 If it is lost or stolen, the staffer should report it immediately.
 Staffers are issued one card and will have to pay for a replacement.
 Cards are deactivated by office staff at the end of each semester or at termination of employment.

 If a student leader chooses to allow a staff member access to the building after business hours, then it is that student leader’s responsibility to stay until the staffer leaves.
 Upon leaving the building, the student leader should ensure the building is locked and lights and equipment are off.

 Use of Equipment

-The university does not, in general, provide the equipment for WKU Student Publications.
-Because the equipment is costly to maintain, its use by those who are not on staff is prohibited, and work not related to publications must be strictly limited (see Communication Systems Policy).
-If you need to check out equipment — laptops, camera gear, etc. — see your adviser.
+The university does not, in general, provide the equipment for Student Publications.
+Because the equipment is costly to maintain, its use by those who are not on staff is prohibited.
+Staff members’ use of any Student Publications equipment not related to their work at Student Publications must be approved specifically by their adviser.